 How the Juvenile Legal System Works

 Minors are tried in the California juvenile court system.
-Juveniles may be picked up by the police either for “juvenile delinquency” (committing a crime) or a “status offense” (age-related offenses such as truancy or minor in possession charges).
-Only those over the age of 12 can face criminal charges, except in cases involving rape or murder.
-While there are many courthouses in San Diego County, the only juvenile court in this jurisdiction is located next to the juvenile detention facility near the interchange between the 805 and 163 highways.
+The police may pick up juveniles either for “juvenile delinquency” (committing a crime) or a “status offense” (age-related offenses such as truancy or minor in possession charges).
+Only those over 12 can face criminal charges, except in cases involving rape or murder.
+While there are many courthouses in San Diego County, the only juvenile court in this jurisdiction is next to the juvenile detention facility near the interchange between the 805 and 163 highways.

 Filing of the Petition

-The filing of petition is simply the juvenile equivalent of filing charges against an adult offender.
-The petition may request for the juvenile to be charges to be filed in adult or juvenile court.
+The filing of the petition is simply the juvenile equivalent of filing charges against an adult offender.
+The petition may request that the juvenile be charged in adult or juvenile court.

 The intake process starts when the court receives the petition from the District Attorney.
 The court will ask the probation department to prepare an initial report on the defendant.
 In juvenile court, the warrant process is usually limited to juveniles who violate probation or miss their court appearance.

-When a juvenile is brought in for a detention hearing, she cannot post bail.
+Juveniles cannot post bail when brought in for a detention hearing.
 Instead, the judge will decide whether she will be released to her parent’s custody or kept in the juvenile detention facility.
 Before the detention hearing, the probation department will prepare a report making recommendations to the judge regarding whether to release or detain a minor.
-The judge ultimately has the final say in the matter and his opinion will be based on both the defendant and the crime in question.
+Judges ultimately have the final say in the matter, and their opinion will be based on both the defendant and the crime in question.

-Minors are usually detained in one of two locations, Juvenile Hall -next to the Juvenile Court or in East Mesa near the Mexican border.
+Minors are usually detained in one of two locations, the Youth Transition Campus —next to the Juvenile Court, or the East Mesa Juvenile Detention Facility, near the Mexican border.
 Unlike adult prisoners, they will not be detained in a county jail.